4 Legal Regulations You Must Know Before Hiring Staff

 Having your own company offers numerous perks, but it also comes with a higher level of responsibility.
 Entrepreneurial individuals must keep accurate records of their income and expense for taxation purposes.
 They are also responsible for all aspects of their company operations which, for countless independent go-getters, is well worth the extra work and longer hours.

-Before looking for help, it is important to understand the legislation regarding employee/employer relationships so you maintain a professional and legitimate working relationship.
+When you are looking for a reputable employment lawyer, such as Whitten & Lublin, it is important to understand the legislation regarding employee/employer relationships so you maintain a professional and legitimate working relationship.
 Some of the employee’s rights you need to be aware of include:

 1. Hours Worked and Overtime